Marcos-Fernando/AnnoTEP/README.md

 ```

 ### ⚙️ Configuring modified EDTA
-**Step 1.** AnnoTEP uses the same installation method as EDTA.
+📌 AnnoTEP uses the same installation method as EDTA.
 To set up the environment, navigate to the AnnoTEP folder and follow the steps below:
 ```sh
 # Navigate to the EDTA directory
 cd EDTA